NetworkManager/NetworkManager-ci/README.md

 1. Latest NetworkManager main copr build (CentOS) or stock NetworkManager RPM (internal) are tested.
    * To test on specific NetworkManager build, use `@Build:main` or `@Build:0e5a4638807dc34c517988432120e3a5`, in `rebuild` message, or in commit message or in merge request description.
+   * In CentOS, if specified `@Build` branch is found in COPR, COPR build will be used instead of build.

-1. CentOS 8 stream, CentOS 9 stream, and RHEL8.X (latest release) are tested, if not overridden.
+1. CentOS 9 stream, and RHEL8.X (latest release) are tested, if not overridden.
    * To specify CentOS / RHEL release, use `@OS:centosX-stream` or shorter `@OS:cXs`, or `@OS:rhelX.Y` in commit message or in merge request description.

-   * Use `rebuild cXs` or `rebuild centosX-stream` or `rebuild rhelX.Y` in rebuild message.
+   * Use `rebuild cXs` or `rebuild centosX-stream` or `rebuild rhelX.Y` or `rebuild rawhide` or `rebuild fedora-XY` in rebuild message.

 1. The priority of overrides is `rebuild` message, commit message, merge request description.